UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/UbuntuVM/README.md

 ## Setting Up Vm in Proxmox
 + This is similar to setting up any vm in proxmox
-+ Note: There is an Ubuntu Template you can pull from if you want to create additional vms.
++ Note: There is an Ubuntu Template you can pull from if you want to create additional VMs.
 If you are pulling from this template you can avoid [Configuring Ubuntu Install inside Vm](#configuring-ubuntu-installation-inside-vm) step and skip straight to the [Using Preconfigured template](#using-using-preconfigured-template) step.

 1. Hit Create VM - blue button in top right
-2. Ensure the node is PVE4(this is a design choice specific to our system, our linuxVms are under PVE4) & hit next
+2. Ensure the node is PVE4(this is a design choice specific to our system, our linux VMs are under PVE4) & hit next
-   1. Keep all Linux machines on the same instance to improve network preformance
+   1. Keep all Linux machines on the same instance to improve network performance
 ![Alt text](Images/Step1-2.png)

 3. OS - Choose "Use CD/DVD disc image..
-    Storage: "ccdc2024Storage" - This is where our iso files are stored Iso Image: "ubunut-22.04.2-desktop-amd64.iso" - Iso file name
+    Storage: "ccdc2024Storage" - This is where our iso files are stored Iso Image: "ubuntu-22.04.2-desktop-amd64.iso" - Iso file name
     Type: "Linux"
     Version: "6.x - 2.6 Kernel"
     Hit "Next" - bottom left blue button